Winx Club: Premise

-Winx Club is set in a vast universe that has several dimensions.
+Winx Club is set in a vast universe with several dimensions.
 Most episodes take place in the Magic Dimension, which is closed off to ordinary people and inhabited by creatures from European mythology like fairies, witches, and monsters.
 The capital of this world is the city of Magix—which is located on the planet of the same name—where the three main magic schools are situated.
 The other planets of the Magic Dimension include Bloom's home planet Domino, Stella's home planet Solaria, Flora's home planet Lynphea, Tecna's home planet Zenith, Musa's home planet Melody, and Aisha's home planet Andros.
 Some episodes take place on Earth, where Bloom spent her childhood.